 Long-Form Marketing platform.
 When creating a marketing post for YouTube, you want to convey longer messages in the form of video campaigns.
 Focus on establishing your brand story and why your company is different.
 Post things like testimonials, guides, lifestyle – anything that shows your target audience what your brand is all about and how you go above and beyond.
 Implement storytelling and differentiate your brand.

 “Loud” social media marketing platform.
-Here, treat it like a testing ground to find out what content speaks with your audience most.
-Since the digital environment is loud, aim to post whenever you feel like.
+Here, treat it like a testing ground to find out what content speaks with your audience the most.
+Since the digital environment is loud, aim to post whenever you feel like it.
 Don’t try and post links to sell products – this won’t work and will tarnish your brand name with spam advertisements.

 Execution.
 Once you market your business, generate an email list so you can keep customers up to date with what’s relevant in your business.
 Have them sign up for newsletters, free e-books, and discounts in exchange for their email.
 Then, send out marketing material like discounts and promotions.